 With plantings of exotic trees and shrubs the Farnys created a more formal appearance around the log house.
 Perhaps the most dramatic change was the dam built at the south end of the sunken garden that created a small pond which they then graced with swans.
 The rose garden remained for a while but eventually became a vast expanse of lawn.
 Stickley's wild ravine was tamed with plantings of rhododendrons and other shrubs and flowers, and dams formed the free running stream into two additional small ponds.

 In 1969 the Farnys sold 623 acres of Craftsman Farms to a developer.
 They kept the remaining 27 acres, encompassing the log house, cottages and outbuilding until the Farms was purchased 20 years later by the Township of Parsippany-Troy Hills.
 An additional portion of the property was purchased by the Township in 2007 expanding the site to 30 acres.
-The site is now being preserved by the Township and The Craftsman Farms Foundation, and the essence of Gustav Stickley's landscape remains amazingly intact.
+The site is now being preserved by the Township and the not-for-profit organization The Stickley Museum at Craftsman Farms, and the essence of Gustav Stickley's landscape remains amazingly intact.
 The bones of his creation can still be seen in the buildings, the stone wall and stairway and the four stone piers.
 The rest of his dream survives only in photographs and in one's imagination.
 The spirit of Craftsman Farms, however, remains.